freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

 assigned for the release to prepare announcements that will be shared on the SecureDrop blog and on social media after the release is live.

 Typically, the kick-off of the QA period is a good time to begin the process.
-If at all possible ensure you leave enough time for review by FPF's editorial team.
+Please note that review by FPF's editorial team is required and should only be skipped in case of urgent release-specific considerations, e.g., to get a hotfix release out as quickly as possible.

 Once the release is live: